 Review: Dreamers of the Day

-Even though she uses simple, vivid images, Oxford and its confusing geography and lack of modern signage become almost a character in the comic.
+Even though he uses simple, vivid images, Oxford and its confusing geography and lack of modern signage become almost a character in the comic.
 I especially love the heavy inking that Barnett uses after a page of normal, boring English countryside becomes Gothic architecture, windows, and genuine bastion of learning.
-The early days that Beth spends in Oxford are some of my favorite parts of the comic with plenty of positive reaction shots, especially when she has to take an oath to protect the famous Bodleian Library before she does research there.
-Beth (and Barnett’s) passion for her topic of study is infectious, and there are many parallels between her and Lawrence, who was a lifelong learner and even started bringing artifacts to Oxford’s Ashmolean Museum as a young boy.
+The early days that Ned spends in Oxford are some of my favorite parts of the comic with plenty of positive reaction shots, especially when he has to take an oath to protect the famous Bodleian Library before he does research there.
+Ned (and Barnett’s) passion for his topic of study is infectious, and there are many parallels between him and Lawrence, who was a lifelong learner and even started bringing artifacts to Oxford’s Ashmolean Museum as a young boy.

-Dreamers of the Day is an enjoyable and educational read from Beth Barnett, who by inserting herself and her own enthusiasm in the narrative as well as using a minimalist, yet heavy on the emotions art style, makes the life and work of TE Lawrence accessible and inspiring in 2019.
+Dreamers of the Day is an enjoyable and educational read from Ned Barnett, who by inserting himself and his own enthusiasm in the narrative as well as using a minimalist, yet heavy on the emotions art style, makes the life and work of TE Lawrence accessible and inspiring in 2019.